 Choosing a straight razor can be tricky.
 If you’re a novice, how will you know exactly what you need to be looking out for, anyway?
 Straight razors may not be my forte by choice, but I’ve spent enough time trying to buy one for other persona that I have to admit (and I’m not being vain): I really know my razors.

 Straight razors do have quite a few advantages, but finding a quality one will be advantageous.
-Straight razors can last a very like time (like a lifetime) with regular maintenance.
+Straight razors can last a very long time (like a lifetime) with regular maintenance.
 They are also better for the planet, because you won’t be chucking out disposable razors after just a couple of uses.

 If you’re not the kind of guy who maintains his razor well, then this is probably not the best option.
 You’ll need to spend a little time on it to keep it working at its optimum performance level (a straight razor needs to be very sharp to work its best), but it’s worth it—really.
 Here’s why: